ciarajudge/EpiFusionUtilities/README.md

 # EpiFusionUtilities

 This is EpiFusionUtilities, an R package with useful tools for using the [EpiFusion joint phylodynamic and epidemiological inference software](https://github.com/ciarajudge/EpiFusion).
+The EpiFusionUtilities package can be used to employ the EpiFusion Analysis Framework, a start to finish workflow from data preparation to result parsing, analysis and plotting.
 This repository contains the package source code, and information on usage.
-The science behind the EpiFusion software can be found in this publication: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012528
+The science behind the EpiFusion software can be found in [this publication]( https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012528).

 ## Getting Started